panche12/karinas-spotify/README.md

 - Sum of minutes played from each song
 - Amount of times each song has been played

-While I was analyzing allstream_history, I realized that there were possibilities of different songs having the same title under distinct artists.
+While I was analyzing "allstream_history", I realized that there were possibilities of different songs having the same title by distinct artists.
 The pivot table helped me find which song titles were shared between different singers.
 Those song titles are highlighted.
 <img width="863" alt="Screenshot 2024-04-09 at 9 32 01 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/37a0d8f1-dfff-4ecc-be66-10f8554d7c42">